2020PB/police-brutality/reports/Washington.md

 Police then retaliate against the crowd, firing tear gas and spraying pepper spray indiscriminately.
 Police continue to do so well after protestors have moved to the sides.

-tags: arrest, tear-gas, pepper-spray, protestor
+tags: arrest, tear-gas, pepper-spray, protester

 id: wa-seattle-17